Happy New Year!

 We’ll worry about maximizing the quality of what you’re eating in later installments of the program, but for the time being, it’s enough to just get in the habit of eating less and with balanced portions.

 If your eating habits are so out of whack that you’re consuming Big Macs on a daily basis… Well, one Big Mac is better than two.
 It’s still more important that you focus on eating your meals—however imperfect they may be—according to the formula here than trying to make massive, sweeping changes that you can’t possibly sustain.
 I’d love for you to start eating lean chicken and broccoli every day, but if you’ve been eating fast food three times a day for years, I don’t expect you to make the switch overnight.

-Most people eat no protein in the morning and not enough throughout the day.
-Simply resolving to eat a high-protein breakfast can make a huge difference—and it doesn’t have to take long.
-The following are a few examples of protein-rich starters that you can make in minutes and take with you or simply grab off a shelf in a deli or gas station.
+Most people eat no protein in the morning and not enough throughout the day, so simply resolving to eat a high-protein breakfast can make a huge difference—and it doesn’t have to take long.
+The following are a few examples of protein-rich starters that you can make in minutes and take with you, or simply grab off a shelf in a deli or gas station.

 ● 1 cup plain Greek yogurt

 ● 4 whole eggs (or a few whole with a few whites, if you prefer)

 ● 2 whole eggs and 2 oz of steak or chicken